KatherineMichel/digital-commonplace/README.md

 * [Andrew Godwin: 10x Engineer](https://twitter.com/andrewgodwin/status/1149875609969090565)

 <!--
+https://twitter.com/skbolton/status/1299440338357026816 | Stephen Bolton on Twitter: "When you worked with great software engineers, ones that really stood out, what qualities did you notice the most?
+What did they seem to pull off that others didn’t?
+Please retweet for reach!" / Twitter

 https://medium.com/javascript-scene/what-is-the-difference-between-a-junior-and-a-senior-developer-63c1594d7a98 | What is the Difference Between a Junior and a Senior Developer? | by Eric Elliott | JavaScript Scene | Medium https://medium.com/javascript-scene/how-to-learn-to-code-9f5803506bac | How to Learn to Code.
 10 Tips to 10x Your Coding Skills | by Eric Elliott | JavaScript Scene | Medium https://medium.com/javascript-scene/the-secret-of-simple-code-a2cacd8004dd | The Secret of Simple Code.
 How 10x Developers Produce 10x Value | by Eric Elliott | JavaScript Scene | Jun, 2020 | Medium